jorgeadev/interview-prep/README.md

 -->

 # Interview Readiness Resources
-_This repository contains various algorithmic challenges and solutions to help you prepare for technical interviews._
+_This repository contains various algorithmic challenges and solutions to help you prepare for technical interviews_

-[//]: # (_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._)
+[//]: # (_Organize ideas and collaborate using Markdown, a lightweight language for text formatting_)

 </header>